The translation of this document is outdated.

 25) take decisions with respect to organising elections and

-Central Electoral Commission;
+Central Election Commission;

-26) elect and release (remove) chief judges and members
+26) elect and release (remove) chief judges and members of

 27) take decisions in other cases provided for in law.